 Advisors to the KT Legacy include people who have had input into the creation and implementation of the KT Legacy, or are interested in an ongoing role as an external advisor, reviewer and potential future panel member.

-Advisors will be called upon by the panel to assist in seeking applicants, assessing applications and, if willing, to engage with the Creative in Residence as a mentor or advisor.
+Advisors will be called upon by the panel to assist in seeking applicants, assessing applications and, if willing, to engage with the Creative Grant as a mentor or advisor.

 Kate Cullity, Perry Lethlean, Scott Adams, Damian Schultz, Gini Lee, Sue-Anne Ware, Karl Telfer, Greg Burgess, John Maitland, Emily Taylor, Tim Millar, Geoff Boyce, Paul Carter, Lisa Slade, Peter Emmett.